You’ll Need…

 Instead of saying "The answer is X", say "Suppose ya took the north trail instead of the south—what do ya figure might happen then?"

-Send a chat message asking for the difference between correlation and causation.
+Now, send a chat message asking for the difference between correlation and causation.
+See how it responds.

 - Tone: Change the system prompt so the bot acts like a pirate.
 What types of words should it use?